 Table of Contents

 The New Education Policy (NEP) was approved by the Union Cabinet of India with the aim to reform India's education system by reducing school curriculums and eliminating MPhil programs.
+India’s New Education Policy (NEP) 2020 marks a transformative shift in the country’s educational landscape, aiming to make education more holistic, flexible, and globally competitive.

 New Education Policy: Overview

 The government has adopted a new education policy, eliminating the 10 + 2 structure.
-The curriculum was reorganised into five parts: primary to second grade, third to fifth grade, sixth to eighth grade, and ninth to 12th grade.
+The curriculum was reorganized into five parts: primary to second grade, third to fifth grade, sixth to eighth grade, and ninth to 12th grade.

-Overview on New Education Policy | |
+Overview of New Education Policy 2020 | |

 ---|---|